ibm-messaging/connectivity-pack-kafka-connectors/ibm-connectivity-pack/README.md

 Ensure that you have installed the following prerequisites:

-- Red Hat OpenShift Container Platform versions 4.12 or later or Kubernetes version 1.25 or later, running on Linux 64-bit (x86_64) systems.
+- Red Hat OpenShift Container Platform versions 4.12 or Kubernetes version 1.25 or later, running on Linux 64-bit (x86_64) systems.
 - Helm CLI 3.0 or later.

 ## Installing